delphix/couchbase/README.md

 #### Unit test logs:
 ##### SummaryReport:
-A report with name `Report.html` generates at project directory which contains the summary of test passed vs failed.
-If any test case got failed then complete stack trace can be seen in that test case section.
+A report with name `Report.html` gets generated in `test` directory which contains the summary of test passed vs failed.
+If any test case fails then complete stack trace can be seen in that test case section.
 ##### Module wise coverage report:
-2. There is a report folder `CodeCoverage`(can change the directory name in config file `pytest.ini`) generate which contains html files.
-Those files helps in source code coverage visualization, in which we can see statements processed and missed in each module of source code.
+There is a report folder `CodeCoverage`(can change the folder name in config file `pytest.ini`) generated in `test` directory, which contains html files.
+These files help in source code coverage visualization, in which we can see statements processed and missed in each module of source code.